FMSoftCN/hybridos/README.md

 * A new and universal app framework for IoT devices and client apps.
-  The developers can write device app and client apps for Linux, Windows, macOS, Andriod, and iOS operating systems by using a set of extended HTML5 tags and JavaScript/CSS.
-You can even embedded your HybridOS app directly in your webpages which are wrotten in standard HTML5 by importing the HybridOS JavaScript and CSS library.
+  The developers can write device app and client apps for Linux, Windows, macOS, Android, and iOS operating systems by using a set of extended HTML5 tags and JavaScript/CSS.
+You can even embedded your HybridOS app directly in your webpages which are written in standard HTML5 by importing the HybridOS JavaScript and CSS library.

 Finally, the application programming languages of HybridOS will be reduced to two: